Urinary Tract Infection (cont.)

 - Usually, the act of emptying the bladder (urinating) flushes the bacteria out of the urethra.
 If there are too many bacteria, urinating may not stop their spread.

 - The bacteria can travel up the urethra to the bladder, where they can grow and cause an infection.

 - The infection can spread further as the bacteria move up from the bladder via the ureters.

 - If they reach the kidney, they can cause a kidney infection (pyelonephritis), which can become a very serious condition if not treated promptly.

 The following people are at increased risk of urinary tract infection:

 - People with conditions that block (obstruct) the urinary tract, such as kidney stones

 - People with medical conditions that cause incomplete bladder emptying (for example, spinal cord injury or bladder decompensation after menopause)

-- People with suppressed immune systems: Examples of situations in which the immune system is suppressed are AIDS and diabetes.
+- People with suppressed immune systems: Examples of situations in which the immune system is suppressed are HIV/AIDS and diabetes.
 People who take immunosuppressant medications such as chemotherapy for cancer also are at increased risk.